 Prerequisites and Readiness

-Data Science
+AI and Data Science

 Mathematics and Statistics: A solid grasp of high school math is important.
 Review algebra, functions, and graphing, and revisit probability and descriptive statistics since these foundations lead directly into inferential statistics and machine learning later in the program.